Controllable Pareto Multi-Task Learning: Introduction

 \section{Introduction}

-Multi-task learning (MTL) is important for many real-world applications, such as computer vision~\citep{kokkinos2017ubernet}, natural language processing~\citep{subramanian2018learning}, and reinforcement learning~\citep{van2014multi}.
+Multi-task learning (MTL) is important for many real-world applications, such as in computer vision~\citep{kokkinos2017ubernet}, natural language processing~\citep{subramanian2018learning}, and reinforcement learning~\citep{van2014multi}.
 In these problems, multiple tasks are needed to be learned at the same time.
 An MTL system usually builds a single model to learn several related tasks together, in which the positive knowledge transfer could improve the performance for each task.
 In addition, using one model to conduct multiple tasks is also good for saving storage costs and reducing the inference time, which could be crucial for many applications~\citep{standley2020which}.

-However, with fixed learning capacity, different tasks could be conflicted with each other, and can not be optimized simultaneously~\citep{zamir2018taskonomy}.
-The practitioners might need to carefully design and train the tasks into different groups to achieve the best performance~\citep{standley2020which}.
-A considerable effort is also needed to find a set of suitable weights to balance the performance of each task~\citep{kendall2017multi,chen2018grad,sener2018multi}.
-For some applications, it might need to train and store multiple models for different trade-off preferences among the tasks~\citep{lin2019pareto}.
+However, with a fixed learning capacity, different tasks could be conflicted with each other, and can not be optimized simultaneously~\citep{zamir2018taskonomy}.
+The practitioners might need to carefully assign the tasks into different groups to achieve the best performance~\citep{standley2020which}.
+A considerable effort is also needed to find a suitable way to balance the performance of each task~\citep{kendall2017multi,chen2018grad,sener2018multi}.
+Recently, a few methods have been proposed to train and store multiple models with different trade-offs among the tasks~\citep{lin2019pareto,mahapatramulti2020multi,ma2020efficient}.

-In many real-world MTL applications, the system will need to make a trade-off among different tasks in real time, and it is desirable to have the whole set of optimal trade-off solutions.
+In many real-world MTL applications, the system needs to make a trade-off among different tasks in real time, and it is desirable to have the whole set of optimal trade-off solutions.
 For example, in a self-driving system, multiple tasks must be conducted simultaneously but also compete for a fixed resource (e.g., fixed total inference time threshold), and their preferences could change in real time for different scenarios~\citep{karpathy2019multi}.
 A recommendation system needs to balance multiple criteria among different stakeholders simultaneously, and making trade-off adjustment would be a crucial component~\citep{milojkovic2019multi}.
 Consider the huge storage cost, it is far from ideal to train and store multiple models to cover different trade-off preferences, which is also not good for real-time adjustment.